arthurbortolini95/prompts/README.md

 - [pull-request-description.md](pull-request-description.md): TLDR — Generate commit and branch naming suggestions and a detailed pull request description, grouping changes by file and summarizing impact, for clean and effective PRs.
 - [study-guide.md](study-guide.md): TLDR — Generate a comprehensive, atomic, and practical study checklist for a given subject, tailored for senior full-stack interviews, covering theory, practice, and interview prep.

-- Use descriptive filenames (e.g., `debugging-react.md`)
-- Keep prompts **clear, concise, and reusable**
-- Submit a pull request with a short description of your addition

 ---

 ## 📌 Best Practices